 information about a student's academic progress.

-Can I speak with a staff member about my son or daughter's schedule, so that I can help them plan the semester?
+Can I speak with a staff member about my student's schedule, so that I can help them plan the semester?

 college, students are expected to do their own planning.
 This includes